BurntSushi/quickcheck/README.md

 ### Installation

+The `quickcheck` crate only depends on the standard crates shipped with the standard Rust distribution.

 Given that Rust hasn't hit `1.0` yet---and the recent deprecation of `rustpkg`---installing Rust libraries is pretty grim at the moment.
 More than that, I am keeping this crate in sync with Rust's master branch (as